 TowardS ThE City of Thresholds

 What is the emancipatory potential of the city in a time of crisis?
-What thresholds of the present must be crossed for us to realize this potential?
+What thresholds must be crossed for us to realize this potential?
 To answer these questions, Stavrides draws penetrating insight from the critical philosophies of Walter Benjamin, Michel Foucault, and Henri Lefebvre—among others—to challenge the despotism of the political and urban crises of our times and reveal the heterotopias immanent within them.